 Additionally, the TBDWG created the Federal Inventory Subcommittee and Public Comment Subcommittee.
 The Federal Inventory Subcommittee will present an analysis of tick-borne disease research and funding within federal agencies.
 The Public Comment subcommittee will provide an update on key themes of the written comments to the TBDWG.

 The 2020 report will address ongoing tick-borne disease research, including research related to causes, prevention, treatment, surveillance, diagnosis, diagnostics, duration of illness, and intervention for individuals with tick-borne diseases; advances made pursuant to such research; federal activities related to tick-borne diseases; and gaps in tick-borne disease research.

 The meeting will be held on March 3-4, 2020, from 9:00 a.m. to 5:00 p.m.
 ET (times are tentative and subject to change).
 The confirmed times and agenda items for the meeting will be posted on the website for the TBDWG at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2020-3-3/index.html when this information becomes available.

-This will be a virtual meeting that is held via webcast.
-Members of the public may attend the meeting via webcast and instructions for attending this virtual meeting will be posted one week prior to the meeting at: https://www.hhs.gov/ash/advisory-committees/tickbornedisease/index.html.
+The meeting will be held at The College of Physicians of Philadelphia, 19 S 22nd St. Philadelphia, PA 19103.
+Members of the public may also attend the meeting via webcast.
+Instructions for attending via webcast will be posted about one week prior to the meeting at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2020-3-3/index.html.